-Collaborative Arrangement, Purpose & Outcomes Partners and Lead Officer Governance & Reporting Arrangements Lead Scrutiny Committee Quarterly Update Relevant Well- being Outcome(s) commended.
-The service won the Vale of Glamorgan Council award for Innovation and Bright Ideas 10.
-Safer Vale Community Safety Partnership A multi-agency partnership that sets the strategic direction for community safety in the Vale.
+Collaborative Arrangement, Purpose & Outcomes Partners and Lead Officer Governance & Reporting Arrangements Lead Scrutiny Committee Quarterly Update Relevant Well- being Outcome(s) discussions for MARAC cases in order to improve response times.
+10. Safer Vale Community Safety Partnership A multi-agency partnership that sets the strategic direction for community safety in the Vale.
 Partners from South Wales Police, the Vale of Glamorgan Council, Fire Service, Health Service and the voluntary sector meet to discuss performance management information associated with community safety and ensuing legislative policy changes associated with the area.
 Local Authority, South Wales Police, Police and Crime Commissioners Officer, Local Health Board, National Probation Service, South Wales Fire and Rescue and Voluntary Sector.
-(Local) Miles Punter, Director of Environment & Housing Services The Safer Vale Partnership reports progress to the Public Services Board and its actions from part of the Single Integrated Plan.
+(Local) Miles Punter, Director of Environment & Housing The Safer Vale Partnership reports progress to the Public Services Board and its actions from part of the Single Integrated Plan.
 Homes and Safe Communities The partnership is currently working on a new Community Safety Strategy and delivery plan for 2019 onwards.
-Data has been collected and a meeting arranged for April for partners to agree priorities for the strategy.
-A review on CCTV is also being completed by the Council on the service and outcomes achieved.
-The review is currently being considered by the Council Head of Housing and Community Safety and the Director of Environment and Housing.
-Work continues on Violence Against Women, Domestic Abuse and Sexual Violence, Community Engagement, Antisocial behaviour and Contest.
+A draft strategy, delivery plan and new governance arrangements have been drafted and public consultation will take place from October 2019.
+Work continues on Violence Against Women, Domestic Abuse and Sexual Violence, Community Engagement, Anti- social behaviour and Contest.
 An Inclusive & Safe Vale 11.
 Overarching Housing Forum The partnership has the purpose of developing the strategic response to housing need in the Vale of Glamorgan.
 It considers the emerging policy and legislative direction from Welsh Government.
 It establishes the short and medium term objectives associated with housing of all tenure in the Vale.
-Newydd Housing Association, Hafod Housing Association, UWHA, Wales and West Housing Association, The Housing Forum reports as required to the Public Services Board.
+Services Newydd Housing Association, Hafod Housing Association, UWHA, Wales and West Housing Association, The Housing Forum reports as required to the Public Services Board.
 Homes and Safe Communities The partnership monitors the delivery of the Vale of Glamorgan Local Housing Strategy 2015-20 and ensures that all members adhere to the Partnership Agreement that is in place.
 The Forum also shares good practice, and has a number of working groups to take the actions in the Local Housing An Inclusive & Safe Vale

-Collaborative Arrangement, Purpose & Outcomes Partners and Lead Officer Governance & Reporting Arrangements Lead Scrutiny Committee Quarterly Update Relevant Well- being Outcome(s) Cardiff and the Vale Health Board, National Landlord Association and the House Builders Federation.
-(Local) Mike Ingram, Head of Housing and Building Services Strategy forward on behalf of the OHF which will monitor progress at its quarterly meetings.
+Collaborative Arrangement, Purpose & Outcomes Partners and Lead Officer Governance & Reporting Arrangements Lead Scrutiny Committee Quarterly Update Relevant Well- being Outcome(s) Cardiff and the Vale Health Board, Residential Landlords Association and the House Builders Federation.
+(Local) Mike Ingram, Head of Housing and Building Strategy forward on behalf of the OHF which will monitor progress at its quarterly meetings.
 12. Regional Collaborative Committee (Supporting People) A cross border partnership with Cardiff Council and colleagues from the statutory and supported housing sectors.
 The partnership considers the strategic priorities for the supporting people programme.
-Cardiff Council, Probation, LHB, Public Health, Community Housing Cymru & Cymorth (Regional) Kim Flower, Regional Development Coordinator Supported by a RCC Regional Support Co- Ordinator Homes and Safe Communities The RCC is a continuing requirement of Welsh Government and its remit is defined within the existing Supporting People Programme Grant conditions.
+Services Cardiff Council, Probation, LHB, Public Health, Community Housing Cymru & Cymorth (Regional) Kim Flower, Regional Development Coordinator Supported by a RCC Regional Support Co- Ordinator Homes and Safe Communities The RCC is a continuing requirement of Welsh Government and its remit is defined within the existing Supporting People Programme Grant conditions.
 It meets every quarter to agree the regional priorities, sign off the spend plan and outturns for the region and to take forward the Supporting People agenda in compliance with Welsh Government Guidance.
-From April 2019 it will be monitoring the new Housing Support Grant and compliance with any new guidance introduced by Welsh Government.
-The RCC encourages regional work, including commissioning and service reviews An Inclusive & Safe Vale
+From April 2019 it began monitoring the new Housing Support Grant and compliance with any new guidance introduced by Welsh Government.
+An Inclusive & Safe Vale